bryanBHill/myStyles/README.md

 # myStyles

-A simple LaTeX environment I use for all my school notes and assignments.
+A simple LaTeX environment I use for my school notes and assignments.